 Some people freeze it in little cubes in the ice cube tray, but I drink a few cups every day so that’s not what I choose to do.
 It really depends on what you are using it for.
 You can freeze the amounts you need according to your migraine pattern, say one cup each.

 I hope you enjoyed reading beef bone broth tips for migraineurs.
-These pages also help with making this broth:
+Here a a couple others:

 Come over and share your beef bone broth tips for migraineurs, just in case I missed something.